NethermindEth/Forta-Agents/UMA-Bots/Configuration-Change/README.md

 ## Alerts

-- UMA-3
+- UMA-5
-  - Fired when a dispute occurs on the receiving chain
+  - Fired when a config changes on HubPool or SpokePool
-  - Severity is always set to "medium"
+  - Severity is always set to "low"
-  - Type is always set to "suspicious"
+  - Type is always set to "info"
   - Metadata :
-      - `disputer`: the disputer - address which raised a dispute
+      - `event`: the name of the event fired by the contract
-      - `requestTime` : timestamp of the request made
+      - `args` : values of the parameters passed to the emitted event

 ## Test Data